nandeesh88/Cloud-Sheet-Data-Chatbot/README.md

 A web-based chatbot built with Flask that retrieves user data from a live Google Sheet using the Google Sheets API via Google Cloud.
 Users can enter their ID, name, or email to instantly view matching information on a simple web  UI
 ## 📌 Features
 - Live data fetching from Google Sheets/Excel.
-- Cloud-based, secure, and scalable.
+- Cloud-based, secure and scalable.
 - User-friendly chatbot interface.
 ## 🛠️ Tech Stack
 Python • Google Sheets API • Google Drive API • Flask/Streamlit • Pandas • Cloud Hosting (AWS/GCP)